Lambda Foundation: Universities

 Each university selects candidates and projects, based on academic merit and relevance to the LGBT community.
 Students meeting these criteria are welcome to apply to the participating university, regardless of sexual orientation, gender or any other grounds.

-Schools
+High Schools

 Expanding beyond universities, Lambda worked with local community leaders in 2007 to establish awards for high school students at Gulf Islands Secondary School on Salt Spring Island, British Columbia.

 Scholarship/award recipients

 Lambda Foundation scholarships have been awarded to a wide range of students in arts, literature, social sciences and other sciences, professional schools and secondary schools.
-The awards highlight the value of gay and lesbian studies, to both the LGBT community and more broadly.
+The awards highlight the value of 2SLGBTQ+ studies to both the 2SLGBTQ+ community and more broadly.
 A listing of recipients can be found at the Lambda website.

 Other forms of support

 With the assistance of the Canada Council for the Arts and Carleton University, Lambda sponsored a Writer-in-Residence, Ivan Coyote, at Carleton University during 2007-2008.

 In December 2008 Lambda supported an education and research initiative with Queer Peace International to co-produce the publication Breaking Free: Sexual Diversity and Change in Emerging Nations, which examines ways in which sexual/gender minorities in developing countries empower themselves, educate their communities on gender and sexuality differences, and work collaboratively with international allies.